 Academics and requirements

-Schools were asked if they offer an entrepreneurship program, major or minor and to specify the total number of courses offered, as well as the type, such as entrepreneurial law, management, marketing, family business, franchising, international, social entrepreneurship, new-product development and venture capital.
-Other academic requirements that affect the ranking include the availability of internships, externships, experiential, cooperative learning and consulting opportunities for small-business owners.
+Schools were asked if they offer an entrepreneurship program, major or minor and to specify the total number of courses offered, as well as the types including entrepreneurial finance, law, management, marketing; social entrepreneursip; new product development, and venture capital among others.
+Other academic requirements that affect the ranking include the availability of internships, externships, experiential and cooperative learning and consulting opportunities for small-business owners.
 Schools were also asked whether their program used a team-driven approach where students from different disciplines are paired together.

 Students and faculty

-For the 2011-12 academic year, the institutions were asked what percentage of the total student body in the 2012-13 academic year was formally enrolled in their entrepreneurship program and what percentage of the total student body was enrolled in an entrepreneurship-related course.
-They were also asked what percentage of formally enrolled entrepreneurship students in the most recent graduating class had launched a business since graduating, what percentage of those students are still in business and what percentage of the entrepreneurship faculty had started, bought or run a successful business.
-Schools were also asked for the number of faculty teaching exclusively entrepreneurship courses and the number of faculty teaching at least one course in entrepreneurship.
+The institutions were asked what percentage of the total student body in the 2012-13 academic year was formally enrolled in the entrepreneurship program and what percentage was enrolled in an entrepreneurship-related course.
+They were also asked what percentage of formally enrolled entrepreneurship students in the most recent graduating class had launched a business since graduating, what percentage of those are still in business and what percentage of the entrepreneurship faculty had started, bought or run a successful business.
+Schools were also asked for the number of faculty members teaching exclusively entrepreneurship courses and the number teaching at least one course in the subject.

 Outside the classroom

-Schools were asked whether they have partnerships with other schools that allow access to their entrepreneurship program, how many officially recognized clubs and organizations they offer for entrepreneurship students and their budgets for such clubs and organizations.
-Other questions included how many non-curriculum-based activities and competitions are offered in the area of entrepreneurship, how many officially sponsored mentorship programs are available to entrepreneurship students and what entrepreneurial scholarships are offered.
-Schools were also asked if the school hosts an annual business plan competition and how much in cash prizes is awarded.
-Schools also provided the total dollar amount of prize money won at any competition that their students participated in.
+Schools were asked whether they have partnerships with other schools that allow access to their entrepreneurship programs, as well as the number of officially recognized clubs and organizations for entrepreneurship students and the budgets for such clubs.
+Other questions concerned the scope of entrepreneurial scholarships, noncurriculum-based entrepreneurial activities and official mentorship programs available to entrepreneurship students.
+Schools were also asked if they host an annual business-plan competition and the amount of the prize, as well as the total amount of prize money won at any competition in which their students participated.

 University of Southern California